spartlow/beaconpresby/README.md

 # beaconpresby

-Test site for FPC Beacon website
+Website for First Presbyterian Church of Beacon